Aurelian-C/React-Summary_App/src/markdowns/16_React_Query/What_is_React_Query.md

 ## Offline support

 A feature that I find really useful is ==support for when the user becomes offline==.
-So, in this situation, since the data is already cached, as the user moves around in the app while being offline, Components A and B can still be displayed using this cached cabin data.
+So, in this situation, since the data is already cached, as the user moves around in the app while being offline, Components A and B can still be displayed using the cached data.

 ## Why do we need React Query?